WHY BUSINESSES NEED TO STOP ASKING AGENCIES FOR PROPOSALS

 - What the problem is – what is the root cause of your problem?
 Should that be our focus?

 - What the payoff needs to be – what defines success, what defines failure?

 - The risks and priorities – what will stop the project from being successful?

 - Project roles & actions – who is expected to be a part of the team?
 What are they expected to do?

 - Project architecture – what are the technical aspects of the project we will need to manage?

 - Reassess the risks – we will go over the risks again to see if more have come to light.

 - Map the project to your business goals – we’ll make sure that the newly defined project is tied to and supports your overall business goals, or we will go back and change it so that it does.

 Now, it’s important to note that Roadmapping is not free, but it is worth it.
-Most Roadmaps run around $2,500-3,000 for a four-hour meeting with two senior strategists and a comprehensive strategic document as a result, but the costs of having your project delayed or poorly scoped would be far more significant.
+After years of working with clients of all sizes, we can say from experience that the costs of having your project delayed due to a lack of clarity on direction or scope are far more significant.
 At the end of the day, if you choose not to go with Loomo for your project you will still have a detailed plan in hand for how you can solve your business problem, and that’s what we care about in the long run.